The Importance of Removing Solid Waste in Aquaponics

 Back then, one solution was to add worms to the system.
 The idea was that worms would help break down the solid waste.

-To manage a heavily stocked system, you would need an impractical number of worms—hundreds of thousands.
+Plus, you would need an impractical number of worms to manage a heavily stocked system—hundreds of thousands.

 This method didn't remove the problem; it just added another layer of complexity.